-There are three basic demand products incorporated in the RPM market design:61
+There are three basic demand products incorporated in the RPM market design:63

 - Demand Resources (DR).
 Interruptible load resource that is offered into an RPM Auction as capacity and receives the relevant LDA or RTO resource clearing price. - Interruptible Load for Reliability (ILR).
 Interruptible load resource that is not offered into the RPM Auction, but receives the final zonal ILR price determined after the second incremental auction.
 The ILR product was eliminated after the 2011/2012 Delivery Year. - Energy Efficiency (EE) Resources.
 Load resources that are offered into an RPM Auction as capacity and receive the relevant LDA or RTO resource clearing price.
-The EE resource type was eligible to be offered in RPM Auctions starting with the 2012/2013 Delivery Year and in incremental auctions in the 2011/2012 Delivery Year.62 year for an unlimited number of interruptions.
+The EE resource type was eligible to be offered in RPM Auctions starting with the 2012/2013 Delivery Year and in incremental auctions in the 2011/2012 Delivery Year.64

+Effective for the 2014/2015 through the 2017/2018 Delivery Year, there are three types of Demand Resource products included in the RPM market design:65 66

+- Annual DR. A Demand Resource that is required to be available on any day in the relevant delivery year for an unlimited number of interruptions.
 Annual DR is required to be capable of maintaining each interruption for only ten hours only during the hours of 10:00 a.m. to 10:00 p.m.
 EPT for the period May through October and 6:00 a.m. to 9:00 p.m.
-EPT for the period November through April unless there is an Office of the Interconnection approved maintenance outage during October through April.

-Effective for the 2014/2015 through the 2017/2018 Delivery Year, there are three types of Demand Resource products included in the RPM market design:^{63 64}

-• Annual DR. A Demand Resource that is required to be available on any day in the relevant delivery

-- Extended Summer DR. A Demand Resource that is required to be available on any day from June through October and the following May in the relevant delivery year for an unlimited number of interruptions.
+EPT for the period November through April unless there is an Office of the Interconnection approved maintenance outage during October through April. - Extended Summer DR. A Demand Resource that is required to be available on any day from June through October and the following May in the relevant delivery year for an unlimited number of interruptions.
 Extended Summer DR is required to be capable of maintaining each interruption for only ten hours only during the hours of 10:00 a.m. to 10:00 p.m.
 EPT. - Limited DR. A Demand Resource that is required to be available on weekdays not including NERC holidays during the period of June through September in the relevant delivery year for up to 10 interruptions.
 Limited DR is required to be capable of maintaining each interruption for only six hours only during the hours of 12:00 p.m. to 8:00 p.m.
 EPT.

-Effective for the 2018/2019 and the 2019/2020 Delivery Years, there are two types of Demand Resource and Energy Efficiency Resource products included in the RPM market design:65 66
+Effective for the 2018/2019 and the 2019/2020 Delivery Years, there are two types of Demand Resource and Energy Efficiency Resource products included in the RPM market design:67 68

-- Base Capacity Demand Resource.
+• Base Capacity Demand Resource.
 A Demand Resource that is required to be available on any day from June through September for an unlimited number of interruptions.
 Base Capacity DR is required to be capable of maintaining each interruption for at least ten hours only during the hours of 10:00 a.m. to 10:00 p.m.
-EPT. - Base Capacity Energy Efficiency Resource.
-A project designed to achieve a continuous (during summer peak periods) reduction in electric energy consumption that is not reflected in the peak load forecast for the delivery year for which the Base Capacity Energy Efficiency Resource is proposed, and that is fully implemented at all times during the relevant delivery year, without any requirement of notice, dispatch, or operator intervention.
-The peak period definition for the Base Capacity Energy
+EPT.

-61 Effective June 1, 2007, the PJM active load management (ALM) program was replaced by the PJM load management (LM) program.
+Effective June 1, 2007, the PJM active load management (ALM) program was replaced by the PJM load management (LM) program.
 Under ALM, providers had received a MW credit which offset their capacity obligation.
 With the introduction of LM, qualifying load management resources can be offered into RPM Auctions as capacity resources and receive the clearing price.

-62 Letter Order in Docket No. ER10-366-000 (January 22, 2010).
+64 Letter Order in Docket No. ER10-366-000 (January 22, 2010).